MaskoFortwana/CyberArk-WebConnect/README.md

 - Windows machine with Chrome installed
 - ChromeDriver v136+ matching your Chrome version
 - WebConnect.exe and dependencies
+- Testing with production passwords is NOT RECOMMENDED, as those are exposed in clear text

 ### Basic Test Command
 ```powershell